Adobe-Marketing-Cloud/aep-sdks-documentation/resources/acp-to-aep-migration/README.md

 # Migrating from ACP (Objective-C) SDK to AEP (Swift) SDK

-We suggest the following general process when migrating from ACP SDK to AEP SDK in a mobile app:
+The following general process is suggested when migrating from ACP SDK to AEP SDK in a mobile app:

 ### Update the Podfile